My Haas Welcome,

 Remove the (4) 6-32 x 3/8" Phillips pan-head screws (PPHS) and the SKBIF PCB from the control pendant.

-Make sure the positions of the DIP switches on SW1, SW2, SW3, SW5, and SW6 on he replacement SKBIF PCB [A] are the same on the removed SKBIF PCB.
+Make sure the positions of the DIP switches on SW1 on the replacement SKBIF PCB [1] are the same on the removed SKBIF PCB.

-Connect all of the cables to the replacement SKBIF PCB [A].
+Connect all of the cables to the replacement SKBIF PCB [1].

 Recently Updated